sagarknk/Graphical_Evidence/README.md

 the estimates obtained by annealed importance sampling (Neal,2001), nested sampling (Skilling, 2006) and harmonic mean estimates (Newton and Raftery, 1994).

 There are four directories in this repository, one for each prior (BGL, GHS, G-Wishart and Wishart).
 More detailed instructions are within the README.txt files of the respective directories.

-References:

-[1] Bhadra, A., Sagar, K., Banerjee, S. and Datta, J. Graphical Evidence. (submitted). [https://arxiv.org/abs/2205.01016]
+In order to reporduce results of Table 7, the required protein expression data is provided in the folder Protein_Data.